sketchc89/Chinesepod-Flashcard-Extractor/README.md

 3. Moves flashcard material to Anki folder.

 This script works well in combination with the Anki transcription plugin.
 It also requires you have a membership with Chinesepod.

+To use:
+1. Place login credentials in a txt file called login.txt with username on the first line and password on the second.
+2. Place links to the chinesepod lessons in a file called chinesepod_urls.txt